odennav/server-health-monitoring-observability/README.md

 Every change committed in source control goes through a repeated and reliable process on its way to being released.

-In Declarative Pipeline syntax, the pipeline block below defines all the work done throughout our entire Pipeline.
+The pipeline block below defines all the work done throughout our entire Pipeline.

 ```text